 The Common Shares are listed and posted for trading on the TSXV under the symbol "KORE" and on the OTCQX under the symbol "KOREF".
-The following table sets forth trading information for the Common Shares on the TSXV since January 1, 2020, the commencement of the Company's most recently completed financial year ended December 31, 2020.
+The following table sets forth trading information for the Common Shares on the TSXV during the year ended December 31, 2021.